Industry: Fast Food

 To contact the author of this entry please email at: firstname.lastname@example.org

-If you have any concerns as to the accuracy of anything posted on this site please send your comments to Peter Carr, Programme Director, Social Media for Business Performance.
+If you have concerns as to the accuracy of anything posted on this site please send your concerns to Peter Carr, Programme Director, Social Media for Business Performance.